alexmeinhold/yang-not-yang/README.md

 # Yang-not-Yang Image Classifier
-Image Classifier to determine whether Andrew Yang is in a given image or not
+Image classifier to determine whether Andrew Yang is in a given image or not.\
+Inspired by HBO Silicon Valley's hotdog/not-hotdog classifier.

 ## Installation
 ```bash